 So what doesn't an LD do?

 A vast amount of everyday television is shot using a single camera, mostly on location.
 This is lit - if any lighting is involved - by the cameraman.
 (NB - 'cameraman' is a generic term in the industry and applies to both men and women.)
-There are hundreds of people working in this field on interviews, make-over programmes, cookery series, documentaries and so on.
+There are hundreds of people working in this field on interviews, reality shows, cookery series, documentaries and so on.
 If any lighting is necessary they do it themselves.
 This sort of work seldom involves more than a few small lights and often the camera operator will set those up him or herself, or perhaps have one electrician to help.

 Some cameramen working in this field produce beautifully lit pictures, particularly with interviews - when faces need to be lit sensitively and backgrounds can be treated in various creative ways.
 Occasionally a second camera might be involved in an interview and one of the cameramen will take the lighting responsibility.
 If he or she does not operate as well then it could be said that they become a 'lighting director' for that shoot.